janezkranjc/twitter-tap/README.md

 supervisorctl status
 ```

-Or see the tail of the logs (log file locations can be setup in supervisord.conf, default is ./temp/)
+Or see the tail of the logs (log file locations can be setup in supervisord.conf)

 ```bash
 supervisorctl tail tap